Volleyball Tryout Evaluation Form

 12U: Foundation Skills and Attitude

 At 12U, look for players who track the ball well and move their feet before contact.
-Perfect technique matters less than willingness to try.
+Polished technique matters less than willingness to try.
 Does she chase down balls?
 Does she call "mine" without being reminded?
 Does she recover quickly from errors?

 Athletic potential shows in movement quality.
 Watch how players change direction, how they approach the net, how quickly they transition from defense to offense.
 Raw athletes who move well often develop faster than technically sound players with limited athleticism.